 Carly Bereznay, MEd, BCBA, LBA, CCC-SLP

-Carly Bereznay joined Spectrum as a Registered Behavior Technician in January of 2019.
-After completing her degree at Ball State University in ABA in December of 2019, Carly became a BCBA licensed to practice in the state of Maryland in October of 2020.
+Carly Bereznay graduated from the University of Virginia in 2014 with her degree in Communication Disorders.
+She then completed her degree in ABA at Ball State University in December, 2019.
+Carly became a BCBA licensed to practice in the state of Maryland in October, 2020.
 Before that, Carly worked in the field of ABA for three years and as a Speech Language Pathologist in a number of settings for four years.
-Prior to joining the field of Applied Behavior Analysis, Carly was a nanny to a special needs child completing his therapies with him, and decided to start practicing due to the joy it brought her.
-Carly is one of the few dually certified Board Certified Behavior Analysts and Licensed Speech and Language Pathologists in the state!
-In her spare time, Carly enjoys working with non profits and spending time with her two dogs and husband.
+Carly is one of the few dually certified Board Certified Behavior Analysts (BCBA) and Licensed Speech and Language Pathologists in the state!
+She specializes in autism, early intervention, apraxia, and social-emotional learning as she is has worked with the autistic population since 2013, is PROMPT trained, has worked with The Hanen Group on early intervention strategies, and has taken courses in Social Thinking and trauma-informed care.
+She additionally uses her play skills to help kids “open up” and engage.
+They usually don’t want to leave their session and don’t realize they are learning!
+Carly has worked with ages 18 months to 13 years and thoroughly enjoys the pediatric population in all aspects.
+In her spare time, Carly enjoys working with nonprofits and spending time with her two dogs and husband.

 Christina (Chris) Aveni-Hatcher, MS, BCaBA